Originally Published On 10/13/2020

 Humans are hard-wired to want to rise to the occasion and meet their goals, but all too often, aerial yoga enthusiasts won’t set goals for themselves, and this can mean that it is too easy to push their practice to one side when life gets in the way.

 If you set yourself clear and realistic goals, this can serve as a boost and cause you to want to take part in the class or session.
 The goals do not need to be huge; to begin with, you may even see turning up as the goal.
+Then going for a month or three without skipping could be the next… Or working on a particular pose that you get excited about until you feel you have mastered it.

 As you meet and exceed these goals, you can reward yourself, which will further drive you forward to making aerial yoga a priority in your busy life.